raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

-Raymond ZHAO Wenlong is a product-minded engineer, and director@Bean based in Hong Kong now.
+Raymond ZHAO Wenlong is a product-minded engineer, and founder@Bean based in Hong Kong now.

 This digital workspace is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki).
 Outside of reading and tech, he also likes  Philosophy, Nature,  dog/horse/bird, Film,  and  Color.